o-jasper/alt_require.lua/readme.md

   about a server-side simulacrum.

   This can be done with the plain http and pegasus-approach.
-  (however, it might make things more-complicated enough to keep the two separate)
+  (however, it might make things more-complicated enough to keep a "one-way" version around)

 * Multithreading sounds hard..
 Could have a standard indicating some info about how things are used, for instance if a table is constant, if a function does